-The Foundation had capital commitments for investments totaling approximately \$1,476,307 and \$1,520,112 as of December 31, 2022 and 2021, respectively.
+The Foundation had capital commitments for investments totaling approximately \$1,476,307 as of December 31, 2023 and 2022.

 8. Concentration of Risk

 Cash

 The Foundation maintains its cash in various bank deposit accounts which, at times, may exceed federally insured limits.
 The Foundation has not experienced any losses in such accounts.
 The Foundation is exposed to credit risk in the event of default by its primary banking institution to the extent amounts exceed FDIC insured amounts.